 - 1. Connect your management computer to the FortiVoice Gateway console port using an RJ-45 to DB-9 serial cable or a null-modem cable. - 2.
-Start HyperTerminal, enter a name for the connection and click OK. - 3.
-Configure HyperTerminal to connect directly to the communications (COM) port on your computer and click OK. - 4.
+Start a terminal emulation software (such as PuTTY). - 3.
+Enter a name for the connection and click OK. - 4.
+Configure the terminal emulation software to connect directly to the communications (COM) port on your computer and click OK. - 5.
 Select the following port settings and click OK: